 - Form mixture into 10 meatballs (they will be about ⅓ cup each).
 Place the meatballs in a 3-qt or 9-by-13-inch baking dish.
 Set aside while you make the sauce.

-Make the sauce & Cook
+Make the sauce & cook

 - In a separate bowl combine diced tomatoes and tomato sauce.
 Stir together the water and flour and add to tomatoes.
 Stir in onion, garlic, green pepper, and Worcestershire.
 Add the sugar, celery seed and salt.